ESSAYS AND BLOGS ABOUT SCIENCE

 AND SOCIETY AND OTHER THINGS

-Previously, I posted a new article every week, but to leave time for other writing I must reduce the offerings to twice each month.
-There are more than 70 posts on this page; most of them remain timely.
+I post an idea here about twice each month.
+There are more than 90 posts on under the blog menu; most of them remain timely.
 Scan down repeatedly until you find one you want.
 Or look in the Blog List.
 You can subscribe to receive new posts automatically by email.
 If you’re new, I suggest you first read Blogs 1, 2, and 3 as an introduction to where other posts might go.
 Feel free to comment.
 I’ll try to respond.